1921 Alberta general election: Aftermath

 The result of the election radically and forever altered the political landscape of the province.
 The United Farmers won a majority government, mostly with rural MLAs predominantly from the south of the province, while the Liberals, formerly in power, were moved to the opposition side of the Chamber with MLAs in the cities of Calgary and Edmonton and some northern strongholds.
 The Liberals have never won power again; the closest they have come since then was winning 39 seats and opposition status in 1993.

-As well starting in 1921 and lasting until 1971, the Alberta provincial government was not the same as either of the two largest parties in the House of Commons.
+As well from 1921 to 1971, the Alberta provincial government was not the same as either of the two largest parties in the House of Commons.
+From 1917 to 1979 the Alberta provincial government and the House of Commons were not controlled by parties of the same name.
+(This made for interesting meetings between premiers and the Prime Minister, later conducted under the name First Ministers' Conference.)

-The 38 MLAs who attended the first United Farmers caucus meeting voted unanimously for UFA President Henry Wise Wood to lead the government as Premier.
-Wood, who had opposed the UFA becoming a political party for fear that political in-fighting would break up the movement, declined becoming Premier because he was more interested in operating the machinery of the United Farmers movement rather than crafting government policy.
-He said he feared that the UFA would repeat what had happened elsewhere when farmers movements engaged in electoral politics, rose to power and quickly destroyed themselves.
-He wanted to remain focused on the farmers movement as a non-partisan movement and as an economic group instead of as a political party.
-The UFA vice-president, Percival Baker, had won his riding with a majority of votes, despite being badly injured in a tree-falling accident and was speculated to have a place in the cabinet.
-He however died the day after the election.
-The United Farmers caucus finally chose Herbert Greenfield, who had not run in the election, to become Premier.
+The 38 MLAs who attended the first United Farmers caucus meeting voted unanimously for UFA President Henry Wise Wood to lead the government as premier.
+Wood declined becoming premier saying he was more interested in operating the machinery of the United Farmers movement rather than crafting government policy.
+He had actually opposed the UFA becoming a political party for fear that political in-fighting would break up the movement.
+He said he feared that the UFA would repeat what had happened elsewhere when farmers movements engaged in electoral politics, rose to power and tore themselves apart.
+He said he wanted to remain focused on the farmers movement as a non-partisan movement and as an economic group instead of as a political party.

+The UFA vice-president, Percival Baker, had won his riding with a majority of votes, but had been badly injured in a tree-falling accident during the campaign.
+He died the day after the election.
+It was speculated he would have had at least a place in the cabinet if he had lived.

+The United Farmers caucus finally chose Herbert Greenfield, a UFA executive member who had not run in the election, to become premier.